vvscode/docs/README.md

 **Usage examples**

-Fetching contents of all categories defined in `config.yml`:
+Fetch contents of all categories defined in `config.yml`:

     $ ./readme.js fetch

-Fetching contents for a specific category:
+Fetch contents for a specific category:

     $ ./readme.js fetch sms